tetopik/micropython-obd2can/README.md

 # micropython-obd2can

-- The `OBD2CAN` library is a lightweight MicroPython library to communicate with vehicle ECUs over **OBD-II CAN bus** using ESP32 native TWAI/CAN peripheral.
+A lightweight MicroPython library to communicate with vehicle ECUs over **OBD-II CAN bus** using ESP32 native TWAI/CAN peripheral.
 - Supports reading **PIDs**, **VIN**, and **DTCs**, with both 11-bit (standard) and 29-bit (extended) CAN IDs.
 - Handles **multi-frame ISO-TP responses**.
 - The library supports both standard and extended CAN frame formats and includes debug logging for troubleshooting.